-Copernicus, previously known as GMES (Global Monitoring for Environment and Security), is a European service programme coordinated and managed by the European Commission for the establishment of a European capacity for Earth Observation, see

-- Copernicus (2015).
-A set of systems collect data from various in situ, airborne, seaborne and space-borne sensors.
+Copernicus, previously known as GMES (Global Monitoring for Environment and Security), is a European service programme coordinated and managed by the European Commission for the establishment of a European capacity for Earth Observation (see Copernicus, 2015).
+A set of systems collect data from various in situ, airborne, sea-borne and spaceborne sensors.
 These sensor data are processed and provided to the users through a set of data product and modelling services.
-The services address six thematic areas: land, marine, atmosphere, climate change, emergency management and security, supporting a wide range of applications, including environment protection regional and local planning, fisheries, transport, climate change, sustainable develop - ment, civil protection and tourism.
+The services address six thematic areas - land, marine, atmosphere, climate change, emergency management and security - supporting a wide range of applications, including environment protection, regional and local planning, fisheries, transport, climate change, sustainable development, civil protection and tourism.

-The Copernicus Marine Environment Monitoring Service (CMEMS, see CMEMS (2015)) has been selected by the European Commission to provide the operational oceanography services as part of the Copernicus Programme.
-These include nowcasting, short term forecasting, and hindcasting of the state of the global ocean and the European regional seas.
-Similar to those in weather forecasting, computational realistic ocean models together with complex data assimilation systems are run continuously and systematically to provide model and higher level products to downstream, value adding services.
-These services require a systematic, reliable operational satellite data service which provides data with a high level of availability, timeliness and quality.
-EUMETSAT is providing in the Copernicus context this marine satellite data service for Sentinel-3, and will provide in years to come also Sentinel-4, 5 and 6 data.
+The Copernicus Marine Environment Monitoring Service (CMEMS, 2015) has been selected by the European Commission to provide the operational oceanography services as part of the Copernicus Programme.
+These include nowcasting, short-term forecasting, and hindcasting of the state of the global ocean and the European regional seas.
+Similar to those in weather forecasting, computational realistic ocean models together with complex data assimilation systems are run continuously and systematically to provide model and higher-level products to downstream, value adding services.
+These CMEMS services require a systematic, reliable operational satellite data service which provides data with a high level of availability, timeliness and quality.
+EUMETSAT is providing in the Copernicus context this marine satellite data service for Sentinel-3, and it will provide in years to come also Sentinel-4, Sentinel-5 and Sentinel-6 data.